benblazak/ergodox-firmware/references.md

   (http://www.avrfreaks.net/index.php?name=PNphpBB2&file=viewtopic&t=38417)
   : tutorial by [Dean Camera] (http://fourwalledcubicle.com/AboutMe.php)
   (on <http://www.avrfreaks.net/>)
-  The EEPROM is non-volatile data memory that you can write to if you like.
-I don't really see the purpose, unless it feels conceptually cleaner to you, because there's only 1024 bytes of it on the Teensy 2.0, while there's 2560 bytes of RAM, and 33256 bytes of flash (program memory), and it seems like it'd be generally easier to use one of those.
+  The EEPROM is non-volatile data memory that can withstand 100,000 writes and is byte accessible from within the program.
+On the Teensy 2.0 there's only 1,024 bytes of it though (compared to 32,256 bytes of flash, and 2,560 bytes of RAM), so you have to use it sparingly.
+It's useful because flash (program) memory is not really something that's meant to be written to (it can only withstand 10,000 writes, and has to be written in pages using instructions meant for the bootloader), and RAM is volatile.

     * updated version available as a pdf at
       [Four Walled Cubicle : AVR Articles]